Sequentially Teaching Sequential Tasks $(ST)^2$: Teaching Robots Long-horizon Manipulation Skills: Abstract

 \section{Abstract}

 Learning from demonstration has proved itself useful for teaching robots complex skills with high sample efficiency.
 However, teaching long-horizon tasks with multiple skills is challenging as deviations tend to accumulate, the distributional shift becomes more evident, and human teachers become fatigued over time, thereby increasing the likelihood of failure.
-In this article, we study how users respond to two different teaching frameworks: \emph{i)} the traditional monolithic one, where users demonstrate the whole trajectory of a long-horizon task; \emph{ii)} a sequential one, where the task is segmented by the user, and demonstrations are given sequentially.
-To perform this evaluation, we introduce \seg, a sequential method for long-horizon manipulation tasks learning that allows users to control the teaching flow by setting key-points, enabling sequential and incremental task demonstration.
+To address these challenges, we introduce \seg, a sequential method for learning long-horizon manipulation tasks that allows users to control the teaching flow by specifying key points, enabling structured and incremental demonstrations.
+Using this framework, we study how users respond to two teaching paradigms: (i) a traditional monolithic approach, in which users demonstrate the entire task trajectory at once, and (ii) a sequential approach, in which the task is segmented and demonstrated step by step.
 We conducted an extensive user study on the restocking task with $16$ participants in a realistic retail store environment, evaluating the user preferences and effectiveness of the methods.
-Our objective and subjective results indicate both methods yield similar trajectories and success rates, regardless of some teachers preferring sequential teaching, as it allows them to teach complicated tasks iteratively, and others preferring teaching in one go due to its simplicity.
+User-level analysis showed superior performance for the sequential approach in most cases (10 users), compared with the monolithic approach (5 users), with one tie.
+Our subjective results indicate that some teachers prefer sequential teaching---as it allows them to teach complicated tasks iteratively---or others prefer teaching in one go due to its simplicity.